-The ATB Audio Analyzer programme together with the USB device ATB 807 forms the most favourable standard for professional acoustic measurement technology.
+The ATB Audio Analyzer program together with an ATB USB device forms the most favorable standard for the professional acoustic measuring technique.
 Unique is the accuracy of the time-dependent measurements like oscilloscope, waterfall and electrical or acoustic phase measurement.
 To make this possible with the Windows software and the USB sound card hardware, the Time Calibration measurement was developed.